aloha-fim/kam_second/README.md

 - Azure AI responded from Ebert and Liedtke with "Sometimes life hits you in the head with a brick.
 Don't lose faith." and "You may find your exasperation turns to inspiration", respectively.

-I actually feel better reading these positive thoughts.
+- The intention is to feel better after reading these positive thoughts.

-- I hope to continue improving the app so that runners can focus on their perspective to transform challenges into growth.
+- I hope to continue improving the app so that runners can focus on their perspective that can transform challenges into growth.

 - In the future, runners with like-minded reasons for getting through the